DZone

 Previously in Our Toolbox

-• In memory database like HSQL
+• In memory databases like HSQL

-• Pro: clean database on every run
+• Pro: Clean database on every run

-• Con: different database than in production (Oracle, MySQL, …)
+• Con: Different database than in production (Oracle, MySQL, …)

-• Con: doesn’t work when you need stored procedures
+• Con: Doesn’t work when you need stored procedures

 • Local database on the dev machine

-• Pro: same database as production
+• Pro: Same database as production

-• Con: have to take care of deleting previous data
+• Con: Have to take care of deleting previous data

-• Con: have to synchronize settings on dev machines and CI system
+• Con: Have to synchronize settings on dev machines and CI system

-• Dummy database driver which returns pseudo data from CSV files
+• Dummy database driver, which returns pseudo data from CSV files

 • Pro: Lightweight